 Interfaces and functions

-The ARGUS 2G4 Scope (WLAN spectrum analysis).
+ARGUS® 2G4 Scope (WLAN spectrum analysis)

 The ARGUS® 2G4 Scope makes it possible to identify interference sources in real time.
 It is a passive application and has no effect on WLAN.
 In addition to the typical interference sources mentioned above, the ARGUS® 2G4 Scope also identifies which channel the local routers are currently using.
 Thus, in the case of a permanent, unresolvable interference source, it is possible to determine which WLAN channel is “farthest away” from the interference, so that WLAN communication problems can be minimized.

 Enhance your ARGUS® today with the ARGUS® 2G4 Scope (art. no.: 000240).